Household Hazardous Waste - Information for Event Coordinators

 HHW collection events only occur in the spring and fall to avoid extreme conditions.
 Spring events begin in late March and end in early June.
 Fall events begin on the Saturday after Labor Day and end in early November.
 HHW events do not occur on Easter or Memorial Day weekend.
 Request for service may be sent up to a year in advance, but must be received by December 1st of the previous year.

 The State pays the contractor a minimum set-up fee each time the HHW Collection Service is mobilized regardless of the participation at the event.
-In order to provide the most cost efficient service, the events should be well utilized.
+In order to provide the most cost-efficient service, the events should be well utilized.
 A collection event cannot be successful without advertisement.
 Sample press releases and advertisements are available.
-In addition, a pre-event checklist and timeline for local coordinators is available to assist in planning and advertising the event.
+In addition, a pre-event checklist and timeline for local coordinators are available to assist in planning and advertising the event.

 Year-Round Collection of HHW and BOPAE